iszczesniak/cpp/unique_ptr/index.md

 `auto up = make_unique<A>("A1");`

-Function `std::make_unique` introduces no overhead: the move constructor will be elided, the return value optimization will take place, and so the managing object will be created directly in the location of `up`.
+Function `std::make_unique` introduces no overhead: the move constructor will be elided for the return value, and so the managing object will be created directly in the location of `up`.

 By type `auto` above we ask the compiler to make the type of `up` the same type as the type of the initializing expression